NeonCRM’s Inspire WordPress theme was built specifically for nonprofits!

 Our Inspire packages start at $90/month with no upfront fees!
 Click here for more pricing information.

 WordPress Inspire is one of the only website builders designed specifically for nonprofits.
-One of the biggest benefits is CRM integration, which allows you to automatically collect all data from your website in your donor profiles.
+One of the biggest benefits is CRM integration, which allows you to automatically collect all data from your website in your donor and/or member profiles.

 WordPress is the most widely used content management system out there (it powers about a quarter of websites on the internet!).